-Hedge accounting is applied in the Sugar operations to account for foreign exchange contracts and in the Starch operations to account for foreign exchange contracts and maize futures.
+Hedge accounting is applied in the Sugar operations to account for foreign exchange contracts and maize futures.
 The Group has elected to adopt the transitional provisions of IFRS 9 which allow an entity to continue with the hedge accounting requirements of IAS 39 rather than adopting the new IFRS 9 requirements.